aws-samples/aws-secure-environment-accelerator/docs/operations/operations-troubleshooting-guide.md

 ## 3.2.
 Initial Setup Stack

-The Accelerator-management `Initial Setup` stack, named `PBMMAccel-InitialSetup`, consists of a state machine, named `PBMMAccel-MainStateMachine_sm`, that executes various steps to create the Accelerator-managed stacks and resources in the Accelerator-managed accounts.
+The Accelerator-management `Initial Setup` stack, named `ASEA-InitialSetup`, consists of a state machine, named `ASEA-MainStateMachine_sm`, that executes various steps to create the Accelerator-managed stacks and resources in the Accelerator-managed accounts.
 Using a state machine, we can clearly define the deployment process and systematically control branches of execution and handle exceptions.

-The Accelerator comprises a primary state machine `PBMMAccel-MainStateMachine_sm`, and nine supporting state machines (as of v1.2.1).
-Customer will only ever Execute the `PBMMAccel-MainStateMachine_sm`.
-All troubleshooting will also typically begin with the `PBMMAccel-MainStateMachine_sm`.
+The Accelerator comprises a primary state machine `ASEA-MainStateMachine_sm`, and nine supporting state machines (as of v1.2.1).
+Customer will only ever Execute the `ASEA-MainStateMachine_sm`.
+All troubleshooting will also typically begin with the `ASEA-MainStateMachine_sm`.

 ![All Accelerator State Machine](img/all-state-machines.png)

-The image below depicts the latest state `PBMMAccel-MainStateMachine_sm` machine.
+The image below depicts the latest state `ASEA-MainStateMachine_sm` machine.
 Each green or white square in the image represents a step in the state machine.
 This all green diagram represents a successul Accelerator state machine execution.

 ![Accelerator State Machine](img/step-functions-main-sm.png)